 Anglers must possess a current Georgia fishing license to fish in public waters.
 Where can you get a license?
 Buy it online or find a list of retail license vendors at www.georgiawildlife.com/licenses-permits-passes or buy it by phone at 1-800-366-2661.

 For more information on fishing in Georgia, visit the www.gofishgeorgia.com/fishing .
-Thanks to the Georgia DNR for getting this info out to anglers!
+I hope you have a Georgia catfish tugging on your line soon!